Walt Disney World’s Magic Kingdom Will Now Serve Alcohol In All Restaurants

 Walt Disney World’s Magic Kingdom theme park will now serve alcohol at all of its restaurants, effectively ending a four-decade “dry law” that had been in place since opening day, and only loosened up a tiny bit in 2012.

-As The Daily Meal reports, “Walt’s Blue Law” had been in effect in all of Walt Disney World since the first paying guests stepped through the gates in 1971.
-That law had been amended incrementally as other theme parks opened (more on that in a few paragraphs), but the resort’s flagship park, the Magic Kingdom, had been bone dry until 2012, when the Be Our Guest restaurant opened with beer on the menu.
+As the Fox News reports, “Walt’s Blue Law” had been in effect in all of Walt Disney World since the first paying guests stepped through the gates in 1971.
+That law had been amended incrementally as other theme parks opened, but the resort’s flagship park, the Magic Kingdom, had been dry until 2012, when the Be Our Guest restaurant opened with beer on the menu.

 Now, the Kingdom’s other table-service restaurants will loosen up the taps.

 Specifically, the Crystal Palace, which hosts a Winnie the Pooh and Friends character buffet, will offer beer, cider, wine, and a specialty cocktail: a mimosa made with Domaine Ste.
 Michelle champagne.
-The Plaza Restaurant will offer a similar selection of beer & wine, plus their own specialty cocktail: a sangria made with Kenwood Sauvignon Blanc, pineapple juice, spice, and fruit.
+The Plaza Restaurant will offer a similar selection of beer and wine, plus their own specialty cocktail: a sangria made with Kenwood Sauvignon Blanc, pineapple juice, spice, and fruit.

-According to the Disney Food Blog, the planned expansion of the Magic Kingdom’s previously-limited alcohol offerings coincides with some tweaks and changes to the Disney Dining Plan.
+According to the Disney Food Blog, the planned expansion of the Magic Kingdom’s previously-limited alcohol offerings coincide with some tweaks and changes to the Disney Dining Plan.

 Have you dined w/ The Beast at Disney World’s Be Our Guest Restaurant?
 Candy nearly fainted 😉 https://t.co/Bq2hIPUb9I #BeautyandtheBeast pic.twitter.com/rVpCACJF9x